MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 These apps work directly with and across multiple files on your computer to build or maintain code projects.

-IDE-integrated AI tools use the same LLMs as browser interfaces like Claude 3.7, but their IDE integration enables more seamless workflows.
+IDE-integrated AI tools use the same LLMs as browser interfaces like Claude, but their IDE integration enables more seamless workflows.
 For instance, Cursor's composer feature allows Claude to write code directly into files, building functional codebases in real-time, an impressive but potentially existentially challenging experience for developers.

 You can, of course, also query Claude from inside Cursor on specific parts of the codebase to get explanations, suggestions, or improvements.

 > [!NOTE]
 > Vibe coding refers to giving control over to the LLM to write the code for you.
 You provide the ideas, and the LLM does the heavy lifting.
 And, ideally, the result works.

-In a worst case scenario, apps like Cursor are still very good IDEs for you to work and fix the code yourself.
-It's appropriate to think of LLMs as eager junior developers.
-You still need to supervise.
+In a worst case scenario, apps like Cursor are still very good IDEs for you to work and fix the code yourself. **It's appropriate to think of LLMs as eager junior developers.
+You still need to supervise.**

 <center>
     <img src="./img/Cursor_Composer_Confetti.png" style="width: 100%; height: auto;" />